sanzmatias/Spotify/README.md

 # Spotify
-Can we estimate from a multiple linear regression model if a song will be successful?
+Can we estimate from a multiple linear regression model using Machine Learning if a song will be popular?

 About this DataSet: